rascafr/gpxtool/README.md

 - `speedchange` is an experimental feature.
 It's working properly but any platform such as Strava will be able to consider you're cheating if the duration between GPS points is reduced.
 Furthermore, your friends are likely to be surprised seen you running a 10km race in less than 40 minutes.

+- `trim` removes all pauses from a given file.
+This means on platforms like Strava for instance, *elapsed time* would equal *moving time*.

 ## Installation

 You'll just need **Node.js 18**.